Ravi-1105/Circulate-the-values-of-N-variables/README.md

 # Circulate-the-values-of-N-variables
 ## Aim:
-To write a python program to circulate the n variables using function concept
+To write a python program to circulate the N variables using function concept
 ## Equipment’s required:
 PC
 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
-first step is to define the function
+Define a function named circulate.
 ### Step 2:
-get a,n inputs from the user
+Get list from the user.
 ### Step 3:
-Get the value from the user for the number of rotation
+Get the value from the user for the number of rotation.
 ### Step 4:
-Using the slicing concept rotate the list
+Using the slicing concept circulate the list
 ### Step 5:
 Finally print the result
 ## Program: